Wellington475/pong-players/README.md

 ____

-Pong-players is a simple personal project of a mutiplayer game using node javascript technologies (expressjs + socket.io + html5).
+Pong-Players is a simple personal project of a mutiplayer game using node javascript technologies (expressjs + socket.io + html5).

 ___